Verdon Gorge Facts

 Also, the magnificent work of Nature holds yet another attraction for visitors.
 At its end, this remarkable example of the beauty of Nature flows into a man-made lake.
 This addition to the work of Nature sits near the French community of Sainte-Croix-du-Verdon.

 Verdon Gorge Formation, History, and Uses

 The truly magnificent canyon further began its formation long ago, long before mankind came onto the scene to remark on it.
 That holds true due to the fact that evidence indicates it formed more than 200 million years ago, during the earth’s Triassic Period.

 Quite unfortunately, it also remains unclear when mankind first discovered the wondrous site.
 However, the first recorded mention of the beautiful gorge occurred in the year 1782.
 Further, by the mid-1800’s it featured prominently in tour guides of the day.

 This remarkable gorge also currently aids mankind in ways other than pleasing the eye.
 The location now serves as a source of renewable electric power for the region.
 An amazing total of 5 hydroelectric dams have been constructed in various parts of the gorge.

-In addition, the stunning natural gorge understandably now represents an extremely popular destination, for both local tourists and non-locals alike.
+The stunning natural gorge understandably now additionally represents an extremely popular destination, for both local tourists and non-locals alike.
 Many people also readily come for such activities as hiking along its banks and kayaking its gorgeous length.

 To no great surprise, though, the nature of the awesome canyon also presents one more feature to attract visitors.
 Each year, vast numbers of rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.